-Our Town's government takes the form of an open town meeting, a direct democracy, which means all registered voters may be heard and may debate and vote on policy decisions affecting the Town.
+Our Town's government is in the form of an open town meeting, a direct democracy, in which registered voters come together in person to be heard, to debate, and to vote on policy decisions affecting the Town.

-During the year, the Select Board may schedule a Special Town Meeting as needed, and the meeting will be duly posted and publicized throughout Town.
+The Select Board may schedule a Special Town Meeting as needed during the year, and the meeting will be duly posted and publicized throughout town.

 Annual and Special Town Meetings are presided over by the Town Moderator, using the Massachusetts Moderators Association's Town Meeting Time as the guide for parliamentary procedures.
 The practical/formal terms of conducting a Town Meeting can be found here.